 6.50.2 Guidance to language users

-Apply the general guidance described in 6.52.5.
+Follow the guidelines of TR 24772-1 clause 6.50.5.

 6.51 Obscure Language Features [BRS]

 6.51.1 Applicability of language

 C is a relatively small language with a limited syntax set lacking many of the complex features of some other languages.
 Many of the complex features in C are not implemented as part of the language syntax, but rather implemented as library routines.
 As such, most of the available features in C are used relatively frequently.